vmware-archive/modernization-cookbook-template/content/recipes/rest-api-design-steps.md

 ## When to Use This Recipe

-This recipe should be followed when collaborating with a client on a project that requires designing a new RESTful API.
+This recipe should be followed when collaborating on a project that requires designing new RESTful APIs.

 ## Overview